 Tatyana Vashchenko is a landscape designer passionate about the intersection between urban placemaking, ecological design, community engagement and environmental stewardship.
 She leverages her background in horticulture, ecosystem management, and landscape architecture to help create visions and places that are flexible, legible and performative.
 A graduate of the University of Washington, outside of practice, she is an avid plant enthusiast, meticulous crafter and obsessive knitter.

 Matthew Macchietto is a landscape architect focused on public projects addressing social equity, community engagement, and environmental resilience.
-Currently a masters candidate at Harvard, Matthew is passionate about how newly migrated cultural groups perceive, influence, and relate to public space in neighborhood parks.
+Matthew is passionate about how newly migrated cultural groups perceive, influence, and relate to public space in neighborhood parks.
 His research and field work aims to start a conversation between disciplines on how to design community open space to be more sensitive, welcoming, and adaptable to cultural and economic change.
 Prior to Harvard, he received his Bachelor of Landscape Architecture with distinction from the University of Nebraska.